techidaily/site-win-able/source/_posts/solving-fall-guys-starter-problems-a-comprehensive-troubleshooting-tutorial.md

 ![](https://images.drivereasy.com/wp-content/uploads/2021/04/latest-c.jpg)
 2. Open the installer and follow the on-screen instructions to install.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/j5gTm5KxtQ0?si=onF1rBS2nEM5nLGg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  You can also uninstall all the Visual C++ redistributable in**Programs and Features** , then reinstall them one by one.
 Be sure to choose the latest 64-bit installer.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/iLlpdv0cz_k?si=HwTdnMmeVJXm4GPV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Fix 6: Switch your DirectX version